DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 3.3.7 =
+Documentation update.
+Preparation for Signal service if it ever allows sharing.

 = 3.3.6 =
 Fixing undefined notice errors in logs and JavaScript.